 Make the page about who you are in the strictest sense:

 - Who wants to help your charity?
 Are you fundraising for ecological/planetary reasons, human rights, and animal welfare?
 Be clear about what or for whom you collect money.

 - What you do: all organisations have a story.
 What inspired you to start?

-- Why you do it: provide details about the projects you have worked on in the past, let donors know what you are doing and what you have planned for the future?
+- Why you do it: provide details about the projects you have worked on in the past and let donors know what you are doing and what you have planned for the future.

 Do not ignore the impact of visual stories and the ability to present the story of your non-profit organisation in a more attractive way.
 Although a good text on your About us page is still essential, the role is sometimes only supportive and contextual for photos, images or videos.